aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 * Weights: There is some weight assigned for each connection.
 Weights represent scalar (constant) multiplication.
 Initially, these are assigned randomly; then, these weights are updated as per their importance in predicting the output.
-The updation of weight is done through backpropagation (you will know this soon).
+The updation of weight is done through Backpropagation (you will know this soon).